summerxiahuang/ai-chat-app/README.md

 2. Verify your environment variables are set correctly
 3. Ensure MongoDB is running
 4. Check your OpenAI API key is valid
-5. See [DEPLOYMENT.md](./DEPLOYMENT.md) for deployment help

 ---

-Made with ❤️ using React and Node.js # Updated
+Made with ❤️ using React and Node.js